Sephie2/misc/math - overview and books.md

 ### 17. Topological Groups and Lie Groups
 *Topological Groups study mathematical groups that have a topological structure, and Lie Groups are special topological groups used to describe continuous symmetries in mathematics and physics.*

+- "Schaum's outlines - General Topology"
+- "Introduction to Topology" by Gamelin & Greene

 - **Topological Groups:** Study of groups with compatible topology.
 	- "Topological Groups" by Dikran Dikranjan and Ivan Prodanov